bzurkowski/docker-workshops/managing-containers.md

 **Analyze the command output.**

 Docker first pulls a missing `alpine` image from a registry using tag `latest`.
-Then, it creates a container from that image, and executes `ls -l` command inside of the container.
+Then, it creates a container from that image, and executes `ls -l` command inside the container.
 Note the result of runnig `ls` command in above output:

 ```bash
 total 56